Higher-order approximation for uncertainty quantification in time series analysis: Confidence intervals

 where $z_{\alpha}:=\Phi^{-1}(\alpha)$ and $\Phi$ denotes the standard normal distribution function.
 Therefore, an approximate $1-\alpha$ confidence interval for $F(x)$ based on the asymptotic distribution of the empirical process is given by

-Circling back to Example \ref{ex:fGn}, the following example establishes these confidence bands \eqref{eq:CIasympemp} for fractional Gaussian noise. \begin{example} For fractional Gaussian noise time series with Hurst parameter $H$, $d_N\sim \sqrt{H(2H-1)}N^{H}$ and $\left|\widetilde{c}_1(x)\right|=\varphi(x)$, such that the band in \eqref{eq:CIasympemp} equals
+Referring back to Example \ref{ex:fGn}, the following example establishes these confidence intervals \eqref{eq:CIasympemp} for fractional Gaussian noise. \begin{example} For fractional Gaussian noise time series with Hurst parameter $H$, $d_N\sim N^{H}$ and $\left|\widetilde{c}_1(x)\right|=\varphi(x)$, such that the interval in \eqref{eq:CIasympemp} equals

 \end{example}